freenas/freenas-docs/userguide/system.rst

 --------

 If the %brand% array has been licensed for High Availability (HA), a :guilabel:`Failover` tab is added to :guilabel:`System`.

+%brand% uses an active/standby configuration of dual storage controllers for HA.
+Dual-ported disk drives are connected to both storage controllers simultaneously.
+One storage controller is active, the other standby.
+The active controller sends periodic announcements to the network.
+If a fault occurs and the active controller stops sending the announcements, the standby controller detects this and initiates a failover.
+Cache is synchronized to the standby controller, then I/O operations switch to over to it.
+The standby controller then becomes the active controller.
+This failover operation can happen in seconds rather than the minutes of other configurations, significantly reducing the chance of a client timeout.

+The Common Address Redundancy Protocol
+(`CARP <http://www.openbsd.org/faq/pf/carp.html>`_)
-HA-licensed arrays use the Common Address Redundancy Protocol (`CARP <http://www.openbsd.org/faq/pf/carp.html>`_) to provide high availability and failover.
+is used to provide high availability and failover.
 CARP was originally developed by the OpenBSD project and provides an open source, non patent-encumbered alternative to the VRRP and HSRP protocols.
-%brand% uses a two-unit active/standby model and provides an HA synchronization daemon to automatically monitor the status of the active node, synchronize any configuration changes between the active and the standby node, and failover to the standby node should the active node become unavailable.

 .. warning:: Seamless failover is only available with iSCSI or NFSv4.